-Focus strategies are among three Porter’s archetypal strategies, these three strategies are cost leadership, differentiation, and focus.
+Focus strategies are among three of Porter’s archetypal strategies, these three strategies are cost leadership, differentiation, and focus.
 All three strategies have one goal that is to deliver superior value to the customers.
-These strategies are based on certain principals of competitive advantage that is the delivery of superior value to customers with earning an above-average return for the company and the stakeholders.
+These strategies are based on certain principles of competitive advantage that is the delivery of superior value to customers with earning an above-average return for the company and the stakeholders.
 The overall focus is on delivering the best product to the customer better than anyone else in the market.

 What is Focus Strategy?

 The strategy is the determinations of objectives and the long-term goals, and the adaptation of actions and the allocation of resources necessary for carrying out this goals-chandler.
-A strategy is quintessential about the future which there is uncertainty.
-Strategy is all about planning done for the next day or future and is expected to get the best results out of the strategy, it is important for us to cope up for the uncertain tomorrow and be prepared by preparing today against future possibilities.
-Strategy decisions are not easy yet complex, the expected future may arise from complex, social, technical and other interactions and strategy made the previous day can save in the situation.
+A strategy is quintessential about the future in which there is uncertainty.
+A strategy is all about planning done for the next day or future and is expected to get the best results out of the strategy, it is important for us to cope up for the uncertain tomorrow and be prepared by preparing today against future possibilities.
+Strategy decisions are not easy yet complex, the expected future may arise from complex, social, technical, and other interactions and strategy made the previous day can save in the situation.

 Steps to Achieve Success to Reach Goal Through Proper Strategy

-It requires the description of mission and objectives which should have financial performance also of the organization, the description should be for a defined time zone.
+It requires the description of mission and objectives which should have the financial performance also of the organization, the description should be for a defined time zone.
 The strategic intent and stakeholder analysis are carried out the get the exact knowledge of mission and vision statements, a statement of strategic intent, and an assessment of stakeholders and stakeholders.